 And you can, because you’ll have options.

-Need Help Building Your Confidence?
+Feeling Out of Your Depth in Your Leadership Role?
 Try the Leadership Confidence Online Course.

 Do you agree or disagree?
 How do you think fear of leaving a job affects leaders?
 I’d love to read your comments below!